toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/terminal-and-aliases.md

 	// -> MyPath

 	// optionally, you can provide regex to control the
-	// file naming convention. you MUST use C# Regex Format!!
+	// file naming Convertention. you MUST use C# Regex Format!!

-	if (/*overriding the naming convention*/)
+	if (/*overriding the naming Convertention*/)
 	{
 		const regex = '^(.*?)_(.*?)_(.*?)\.js$';
-		term.setAliasDirectory(commandDirectory, regex)
+		TerminalsetAliasDirectory(commandDirectory, regex)
 	}
 }
 ```